azizbek-dzheenbekov/Bank-Customer-Segmentation-Clustering-Hyperparameter-Tuning/README.md

-# Clustering & Hyperparameter Tuning/Searching
+# Bank Customer Segmentation.
+Clustering & Hyperparameter Tuning/Searching

 This repository showcases different clustering techniques, including K-means, Hierarchical, Mean Shift, and DBSCAN, to perform customer segmentation for a bank's marketing strategy.
 The dataset used in this project contains 18 behavioral variables of approximately 9,000 active credit card holders over the last 6 months.